-It is the Bank's policy to disclose the required information under Pillar 3 disclosures as required by the Capital Requirements Directive ('CRD IV'), on an annual basis.
-The Bank has taken into consideration, the size and complexity of the business it conducts and has refrained to make disclosures, which the Bank considers as immaterial.
+It is the Bank's policy to disclose the required information under Pillar 3 disclosures, on an annual basis after having taken into consideration, the size and complexity of the business it conducts and has refrained to make disclosures, which the Bank considers as immaterial.
 The Bank defines materiality, as that of its omission or disclosure can change or influence the decision of a user of the Pillar 3 disclosures, while making an economic decision.
 Also, from the Bank's perspective, if the required information is judged proprietary or confidential, then the Bank may take decision to exclude from the disclosures.
 The Bank defines proprietary information as that which, if shared would undermine its competitive position.
 The Bank defines information as confidential where there are obligations binding it to confidentiality arrangement with customers, suppliers or counterparties.

-The disclosure document forms part of the "Annual Financial Statements" as at 31 December 2021 and should be read in conjunction with it.
+The disclosure document forms part of the "Annual Financial Statements" as at 31 December 2022 and should be read in conjunction with it.
 Bank's Pillar 3 disclosure document is published on the Bank's website.

 The information contained in this disclosure has not been audited by the Bank's external auditors.
-However, this document is approved by the Board of Directors ("the Board") on 25 April 2022
+However, this document is approved by the Board of Directors ("the Board") on 29 March 2023